-6 Conclusions
+6. Conclusions

 We have shown that correctly weighting loss terms is of paramount importance for multi-task learning problems.
 We demonstrated that homoscedastic (task) uncertainty is an effective way to weight losses.
 We derived a principled loss function which can learn a relative weighting automatically from the data and is robust to the weight initialization.
 We showed that this can improve performance for scene understanding tasks with a unified architecture for semantic segmentation, instance segmentation and per-pixel depth regression.
-We demonstrated modelling task-dependant homoscedastic uncertainty improves the model's representation and each task's performance when compared to separate models trained on each task individually.
+We demonstrated modelling task-dependent homoscedastic uncertainty improves the model's representa-